fluttercommunity/plus_plugins/packages/sensors_plus/sensors_plus/README.md

 >
 > Plugin won't crash the app in the case of usage on these platforms, but it is highly recommended to add onError() to handle such cases gracefully.

+- **Sampling periods for web**

+  Currently it is not possible to set sensors sampling rate on web.
+Calls to event streams at specied sampling periods will have the sampling period ignored.

 - **Barometer sampling period limitation for iOS**

   On iOS devices, barometer updates are [CMAltimeter](https://developer.apple.com/documentation/coremotion/cmaltimeter) which provides updates at regular intervals that cannot be controlled by the user.
 Calls to `barometerEventStream` at specied sampling periods will have the sampling period ignored.